Multivariate subjective fiducial inference: Applications to multivariate cases

-Figure~1 shows the results of running a Gibbs sampler on the basis of the conditional fiducial distributions for $\beta$ given $\alpha$ and for $\alpha$ given $\beta$ defined by equations~(\ref{equ13}) and~(\ref{equ14}) respectively.
-The data set $x$ was a random sample of $n=20$ values from a gamma distribution with $\alpha=2$ and $\beta=0.5$.
-To generate each value from the fiducial distribution for $\alpha$ defined by equation~(\ref{equ14}), a random value $\gamma$ of the variable $\Gamma$ was first drawn from a $\mbox{N}(0,1)$ distribution truncated to lie in the interval $[-5,5]$ and then equation~(\ref{equ14}) was numerically solved to find the corresponding value of $\alpha$.
-Truncating the distribution of $\Gamma$ in the way just described meant that there was always an injective mapping from the space of possible values for $\gamma$ to the space of $\alpha$, i.e.\ condition~(c) of Assumption~1.1 was always satisfied.
+To generate each value of $\alpha$ from the full conditional fiducial distribution of $\alpha$ defined by equation~(\ref{equ14}), a random value $\gamma$ of the variable $\Gamma$ was first drawn from a $\mbox{N}(0,1)$ distribution truncated to lie in the interval $[-5,5]$, and then equation~(\ref{equ14}) was numerically solved to find the corresponding value of the parameter $\alpha$.
+Truncating the distribution of $\Gamma$ in the way just described meant that there was always an injective mapping from the space of possible values for $\gamma$ (i.e.\ the values $-5$ to 5) to the space of $\alpha$, i.e.\ condition~(c) of Assumption~1.1 was always satisfied.

-Figures~1(a) and~1(c) show the progression of one run of 100,000 cycles of the Gibbs sampler in terms of the parameters $\alpha$ and $\beta$ respectively.
-The histograms in Figures 1(b) and 1(d) were formed on the basis of all samples of $\alpha$ and $\beta$ after the initial 500 samples, which were classified as belonging to the burn-in phase of the sampler, had been removed.

-The Gibbs sampler was run from various starting points, and a careful study of appropriate diagnostics corresponding to these runs provided no evidence to suggest that the sampler was failing to converge, or was getting trapped in just one mode of a proper or improper multimodal distribution.
-With reference to the comments made in Section~\ref{sec3}, it would therefore seem reasonably safe to assume that the conditional distributions defined by equations~(\ref{equ13}) and~(\ref{equ14}) determine a joint fiducial distribution for $\alpha$ and $\beta$, and that we have succeeded in obtaining a series of random samples from this distribution.